-The AD9522 power-up default configuration has the PLL powered off and the routing of the input set so that the CLK/CLK input is connected to the distribution section through the VCO divider (divide-by-1/divide-by-2/divide-by-3/divide-by-4/divide-by-5/divide-by-6).
+The AD9522 power-up default configuration has the PLL powered off and the routing of the input set so that the CLK/ CLK input is connected to the distribution section through the VCO divider (divide-by-1/divide-by-2/divide-by-3/divide-by-4/divide-by-5/divide-by-6).
 This is a distribution-only mode that allows for an external input up to 2400 MHz (see Table 3).
 The maximum frequency that can be applied to the channel dividers is 1600 MHz; therefore, higher input frequencies must be divided down before reaching the channel dividers.

 When the PLL is enabled, this routing also allows the use of the PLL with an external VCO or VCXO with a frequency <2400 MHz.
-In this configuration, the internal VCO is not used and is powered off.
-The external VCO/VCXO feeds directly into the prescaler.
+In this configuration, the external VCO/VCXO feeds directly into the prescaler.

-The register settings shown in Table 26 are the default values of these registers at power-up or after a reset operation.
+The register settings shown in Table 22 are the default values of these registers at power-up or after a reset operation.

-Table 26.
+Table 22.
 Default Register Settings for Clock Distribution Mode

+,

 Register Description

 0x010[1:0] = 01b PLL asynchronous power-down (PLL off)

 0x1E0[2:0] = 000b Set VCO divider = 2

-0x1E1[0] = 0b Use the VCO divider
+0x1E1[0] = 0b CLK selected as the source

-0x1E1[1] = 0b CLK selected as the source
+0x1E1[1] = 0b Use the VCO divider

-When using the internal PLL with an external VCO, the PLL must be turned on.
+When using the PLL with an external VCO, the PLL must be turned on.

-Table 27.
+Table 23.
 Settings When Using an External VCO

-Register Description 0x010[1:0] = 00b PLL normal operation (PLL on) 0x010 to 0x01E PLL settings; select and enable a reference input; set R, N (P, A, B), PFD polarity, and I CP according to the intended loop configuration 0x1E1[1] = 0b CLK selected as the source
+Register Description 0x010[1:0] = 00b PLL normal operation (PLL on) 0x010 to 0x01F PLL settings; select and enable a reference input; set R, N (P, A, B), PFD polarity, and Icp according to the intended loop configuration